 Some online sleuthing should help you identify hot products in different markets.
 But do the sleuthing!
 It’s not always obvious what’s going to be a hot products.
 As we discussed earlier, Brazil’s Children’s Day isn’t all about toys: Mobile phones and cosmetics are hot sellers during the holiday shopping period.

 Suppose you and your inventory are based in North America.
 Targeting North American consumers on North American shopping holidays is nice because it streamlines shipping.
 Meanwhile, shipping to Japan, India, or Germany might be expensive and slow.

 This is where dropshipping comes in.
 Dropshipping lets you avoid the headaches and costs associated with getting products from your inventory to holiday shoppers on the other side of the world.
-Dropshipping marketplaces like Oberlo Supply let you sell products in your store without actually holding the inventory.
+Dropshipping marketplaces like Modalyst let you sell products in your store without actually holding the inventory.

 If you use this method, just remember to feature your dropshipping items in your holiday shopping ads.
 You can nudge your target groups in Europe, South America, Asia or wherever towards specific products that won’t carry huge delivery costs.

 Yeah, this is a no-brainer.
 But holiday shopping on mobile is exploding.

 In 2016, for instance, mobile devices accounted for 36 percent of Black Friday holiday shopping.